How to Calculate Load Test Target Numbers

 Account Registration

 But wait, what are we missing?
 Well, we have not registered any new accounts yet.
 Didn’t we?
-We did, because the registered checkout creates accounts if required and reuses them several times.
-But to get a more substantial customer growth, we simply add 200 visits that run registrations:
+We did, because the registered checkout creates accounts if required and reuses them multiple times.
+However, to get more substantial customer growth, we simply add 200 visits that run registrations:

 • TRegistration = 200